-Cemtrex, Inc. and its Subsidiary, is engaged in manufacturing and selling the most advanced instruments for emission monitoring of particulate, opacity, mercury, sulfur dioxide, nitrogen oxides, etc. Cemtrex also provides turnkey services for carbon creation projects from abatement of greenhouse gases pursuant to Kyoto protocol and assists project owners in selling of carbon credits globally.
-The Company's products are sold to power plants, refineries, chemical plants, cement plants & other industries including federal and state Governmental agencies.
-Through its wholly-owned subsidiary Griffin Filters, the Company designs, manufactures and sells air filtration equipment and systems to control particulate emissions from a variety of industries.
+Cemtrex, Inc. and its wholly-owned subsidiary Griffin Filters, LLC (collectively the "Company"), is engaged in manufacturing and selling the most advanced instruments for emission monitoring of particulate, opacity, mercury, sulfur dioxide, nitrogen oxides, etc. Cemtrex also provides turnkey services for carbon creation projects from abatement of greenhouse gases pursuant to Kyoto protocol and assists project owners in selling of carbon credits globally.
+Company's products are sold to power plants, refineries, chemical plants, cement plants & other industries including federal and state governmental agencies.
+Through its wholly-owned subsidiary, Griffin Filters, the Company designs, manufactures and sells air filtration equipment and systems to control particulate emissions in a variety of industries.

 Cemtrex, Inc. was incorporated as Diversified American Holding, Inc. on April 27, 1998.
-On December 16, 2004 the Company changed its name to Cemtrex, Inc. On April 30, 2007, Cemtrex, Inc. purchased, though a business combination, Griffin Filters, LLC (see Note 6 Business Combination and Related party Transactions).
+On December 16, 2004, the Company changed its name to Cemtrex, Inc. On April 30, 2007, Cemtrex, Inc. acquired Griffin Filters, LLC (see Note 6 - Business Combination and Related Party Transactions).